mvolkmann/blog/src/content-security-policy.md

 To report attempts to violate the CSP but not prevent them, use the `Content-Security-Policy-Report-Only` header.
-It seems odd to want only report these attempts.

-Specify the `Content-Security-Policy` AND `Content-Security-Policy-Report` headers to both prevent violations and report attempted violations.
-The policies specified in each can be the same or they can differ.
+This may be useful during development to determine the CSP directives that are desired before going to production.

+Violation attempts are reported by sending a JSON object in an HTTP POST request.
-Include the `report-to: {url}` directive in the `Content-Security-Policy-Report` header to indicate where POST requests including violation details should be sent.
+To specify where reports will be sent add the `report-uri` directive with a value that is the URL where POST requests will be sent.
+This can be added to the value of the `Content-Security-Policy` or `Content-Security-Policy-Report` header.
+There is no need to supply both headers.

-This must be specified in an HTTP response header, not in a `meta` tag.
+The `report-uri` directive must be specified in an HTTP response header, not in a `meta` tag.

+The `report-uri` directive will be replaced by `report-to` in the future.

-The report is a JSON object with many properties including:
+A report JSON object contains many properties including:

+- `blocked-uri`

-- `blocked-uri` gives the URI that violated a policy.
+  This gives the URI that violated a policy.

+- `disposition`

-- `disposition` will be "enforce" or "report".
+  This will be
+  "enforce" if triggered by a `Content-Security-Policy` header or "report" if triggered by a `Content-Security-Report-Policy` header.

+- `document-uri`

-- `document-uri` gives the URI of the document that requested the resource.
+  This gives the URI of the document that requested the resource.

+- `effective-directive`

-- `effective-directive` gives the directive that was violated.
+  This gives the directive that was violated.

+- `script-sample`

-- `script-sample` gives the first 40 characters of violating script or CSS.
+  This gives the first 40 characters of the violating script or CSS.

 The following is an example report that describes an issue with getting an image from Unsplash.